techidaily/site-win11/source/_posts/the-future-of-windows-11-is-ai-whether-you-like-it-or-not.md

  Many other laptops feature NPUs (for example, the ASUS Zenbook Duo), but the promotion of the Surface Laptop 6 and Surface Pro 10 is one of the most conspicuous pushes for AI-focused hardware yet.
 As these devices hit the market, many familiar apps on Windows 11 will integrate AI features.

- Microsoft Paint recently incorporated[AI features like Paint Cocreator](https://www.makeuseof.com/paint-cocreator-ai-images-windows-11/) and[AI background removal](https://www.makeuseof.com/windows-photos-generative-erase/) , while AI in Snipping Tool allows you to quickly copy or redact text from screenshots.
+ Microsoft Paint recently incorporated [AI features like Paint Cocreator](https://www.makeuseof.com/paint-cocreator-ai-images-windows-11/) and [AI background removal](https://www.makeuseof.com/windows-photos-generative-erase/) , while AI in Snipping Tool allows you to quickly copy or redact text from screenshots.
 Even Clipchamp is incorporating AI, as the new auto-assembly feature provides immediate editing suggestions.

 ### Adaptive Accessories and 3D-printed Attachments